Muon trident process at far-forward LHC detectors: Results

 The electromagnetic $\mu^+\mu^-$ production by an incoming muon is characterized by two identical particles in the final state.
 As the current detectors are not able to identify what muon is produced in the vertex of the incident muon, it is interesting to analyze if it is possible to distinguish the produced pair ($\mu^+\mu^-$) from a pair associated with a produced muon + outgoing muon ($\mu^{\mp}\mu_f^\pm$).
 In the Fig.~\ref{fig:events_W_theta} we show our results for the muon trident binned in the invariant mass (left panel) and opening angle (right panel) for these systems of muon pairs.
 We have considered a bin of 0.1~GeV for the invariant mass and 0.05~mrad for the opening angle, which is the angular sensitivity of FASER$\nu$ detector \cite{FASER:2025qaf}.
 The produced pair has a lower invariant mass than the $\mu^{\mp}\mu_f^\pm$ pair, which is associated with the higher energy of the muon in the final state that was produced in the incident muon vertex.
 The produced pair also has in general a larger opening angle than the $\mu^{\mp}\mu_f^\pm$ one, given the small deflection of the incident muon after the scattering.

-In the Table~\ref{table:Nevents_open} we present the total number of events expected at FASER$\nu$ and FASER$\nu$2 during the run 3 and the high luminosity era of the LHC, derived considering an integrated luminosity of 250~fb$^{-1}$ and 3~ab$^{-1}$, respectively.
+In the Table~\ref{table:Nevents_open} we present the number of events expected at FASER$\nu$ and FASER$\nu$2 during the run 3 and the high luminosity era of the LHC, derived considering an integrated luminosity of 250~fb$^{-1}$ and 3~ab$^{-1}$, respectively.
+The impact of an energy cut on the final-state leptons is also estimated.
+For the energy cut, we are assuming leptons in the final state with at least 10~GeV each.
 The total of events expected at FASER$\nu$ detector for pairs of electrons, muons and taus are larger than $10^{10}$, $10^{5}$ and 10, respectively.
+When the energy cut on the final-state leptons is considered, the number associated with pairs of electrons, muons and taus decrease by factors of $56.7 $, $2.5 $ and $1.1 $, respectively.
 The events at FASER$\nu$2 at HL-LHC increase by a factor of $\approx 150$.
 Such results indicate that FASER$\nu$ will be able to perform a detailed study of the electromagnetic production of $e^+e^-$ and $\mu^+\mu^-$ pairs.
 In addition, the first observation of the $\tau^+ \tau^-$ pair production in the trident muon process is, in principle, feasible using this detector.